 I am in love with this adorable snowman ornament from Simple Simon and Company.
-It's so simple too!
-Make sure students write their name and the year on the back for a fun moments on the family tree.
+It’s so simple too!
+Make sure students write their name and the year on the back for fun memories on the family tree.

 These snowman clothespins from Easy Peasy and Fun are super cute and very unique.
 I would add a magnet to the back.
 Parents can use it to display a photo or great work on the refrigerator!

 I think the kids would have a blast painting this snowman pot!
 And it looks so easy to do.
 I might spray paint the pots white to save time.
 And I think I would have them plant a few seeds in the pot.

 It is important to get the kids up and moving.
 It makes every party more fun and memorable.
 These games look fun and simple!